 Every one of these advertising methods can be advantageous based on the offer and customer stage.
 Here is the comparison of Solo ads, Facebook ads, and Google ads.

 - Google ads allow keyword targeting, while Solo ads allow niche targeting

 - Google considers the user experience, while solo advertising doesn’t.
 For example, you cannot use popups in Google advertising.
 But, you can use popups to collect more leads and reduce CPL (Cost per Lead).
 Additionally, you can use some out-of-the-box tricks and grey-hat methods to increase the conversation rate of your solo ads squeeze pages.

 - Google has a scoring system to qualify ads, while solo ads do not have these metrics.

 - You can qualify and quantify traffic in Google ads based on the bids you place.
 In solo advertising, it’s a fixed price.
 You can buy more traffic packages to increase the volume.

-If you are running an affiliate offer promotion, Google ads might not be the best option because it does not allow affiliate promotions on their network.
-However, with solo advertising, you can pre-qualify in the subject line and pre-sell in the email message body, and scale up to thousands of traffic per day while predicting how much you will make.
+If you are running an affiliate offer promotion, Google ads might not be the best option because it does not allow affiliate promotions on its network.
+However, with solo advertising, you can pre-qualify in the subject line, pre-sell in the email message body, and scale up to thousands of traffic per day while predicting how much you will make.